 Will the venue find a reason for him not to have his reception where he would like it?

-These are the kind of things that are kids are faced with on a daily basis.
+These are the kind of things that our kids are faced with on a daily basis.

 So, these have been my holiday musings.
 I hope one day I won’t have such things to ponder.
 I share them with you as a reminder that there is still work to be done.
 Because whether or not we agree on things, the one thing I know for sure is that everyone should be loved.